 “The Water of the Reservoir, with the white strip its edge and the sky above.
 The castle is the round tower of Windsor Castle, one of the few buildings that can be seen from the clubhouse.”

-On February 29th 1976 (a leap year, so the club only has a birthday once every 4 years) the first meeting was called in the near complete clubhouse at which the club was formally set up – with the Steering Committee, or six of them being elected to Council.
-Those present were invited to join the club and in a very short time membership was on forecast and well in the hundreds.
+On February 29th 1976 (a leap year, so the club only has a birthday once every 4 years) the first meeting was called in the near complete clubhouse at which the club was formally set up – with six of the Steering Committee being elected to Council.
+Those present were invited to join the club and in a very short time membership was well in the hundreds.
 Club sailing started a few weeks later.
 To pay its way Datchet had to be a large club, it is now one of the largest in the country with a membership of over 400.
 Founders of the club, mostly having come from small local ones, were determined on two things: one to maintain the friendliness they were used to, secondly not to let any preconceived ideas or class of boat dominate.
 They wanted the club to develop in the ways that its members wanted.
 So today – the big fleets are the boats members want to sail.
 There are minimal restrictions so members have a reasonable choice of classes from which to choose.

 Datchet has grown since its formation in 1976, into one of the most successful sailing clubs in the country.
 Within its 3.2 mile boundary, which is 66 feet above the surrounding ground level, there are some 475 acres of sailing water (8,300 million gallons when London is not too thirsty!).
 It is deep – 75 feet maximum and offers excellent sailing.

 The club is managed for its members by a Council consisting of four Flag Officers – Commodore, Vice-Commodore and two Rear Commodores, The Honorary Treasurer and nine Council Members; all elected from the membership at the Annual General Meeting held each year in November, on the second Wednesday of the month.